Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 The weather app needs to have a search box function where a user can input the location information and the app will return the exact data of the desired location.

 * **Implementation**
 Several methods were used in order to get this function to work properly.
 First, the header and input type for the search box was set in index.html.
 Next, the search box was styled in CSS.
-Finally, the JavaScript was added into the JavaScript.
+Finally, the JavaScript const searchbox function was added into the scripts.js file.
 * **Test**
-Initially, the searcbox function was not working
+The searchbox function returns locations.
 * **Result**
+ The search box function returned the locations but it was not giving an error alert if the spelling was incorrect or if the location was unknown.
 * **Verdict**
+While the searchbox returned the weather location information properly, it did not have an error function which is necessary in the event of grammatical errors or unknown location.
 * **Plan**
 The weather app will have a feature that returns the high and low temperatures of the location.
 * **Implementation**